Deutsche Bank: Preferred Stock At Nearly 8% Looks Attractive

 The spread between the senior unsecured and the AT1 (cap structure spread):

-As the AT1 has ripped in, the spread between the two collapsed to its one year tights.
+As the AT1 has ripped in, the spread between the two collapsed to its one-year tights.

 Circling back to the preferreds: